getherbie/herbie/README.md

 ### Composer

-The easiest way to install Herbie is via Composer.
+The easiest way to install Herbie CMS is via Composer.
 To do this, execute the following commands in your terminal:

     # create project and install dependent libraries